 -- Park your car in the back of the parking lot to get in more walking.

 -- Take the stairs when, and if, you can.

--- Grab a friend to go on an early morning walk with you.
+-- Grab your spouse or a friend to go on an early morning walk with you.

--- Sit on an exercise ball while on the computer or watching TV.
+-- Sit on an exercise ball and bounce or stretch side to side while on the computer or watching TV.

 Mix and Match Solutions with the Help of Your Provider